Davide-Cariola/Scaffolding-Fortify-Bootstrap-5/readme.md

 ```

-Remember to update const HOME in RouteServiceProvider:
+8. Remember to update const HOME in app\Providers\RouteServiceProvider:
 ```bash
 public const HOME = '/';
 ```

-In .env file, link your smtp service (like [Mailtrap](https://mailtrap.io/)) and update sender.
+9. In .env file, link your smtp service (like [Mailtrap](https://mailtrap.io/)) and update sender.

-In services.php, update google[] with your identification data.
+10. In app\config\services.php, update google[] with your identification data.

-In .env file, insert the same google keys you inserted in services.php:
+11. In .env file, insert the same google keys you inserted in services.php:
 ```bash
 GOOGLE_CLIENT_ID=YOUR_GOOGLE_CLIENT_ID
 GOOGLE_CLIENT_SECRET=YOUR_GOOGLE_CLIENT_SECRET
 GOOGLE_REDIRECT=http://localhost:8000/callback
 ```

-Create a new migration to add google_id in the users table:
+12. After creating the database, create a new migration to add google_id field in the users table:
 ```bash
 php artisan make:migration add_google_id_column_to_users_table
 ```

-Then proceed to set 'google_id' as a string in the migration.
+13. Then proceed to set 'google_id' as a string in the migration.

-Add 'google_id' in the User model, in fillable[].
+14. Add 'google_id' in app\Models\User, in fillable[].

-When you're ready:
+15. When you're ready:
 ```bash
 php artisan migrate
 ```

-Build something amazing!!
+16. Build something amazing!!

 ## Usage